alisw/alibuild/docs/user.markdown

 ## Generating a dependency graph

-It is possible to generating a PDF with a dependency graph using the `aliDeps` tool.
+It is possible to generating a PDF with a dependency graph using the `bitsDeps` tool.
 Assuming you run it from a directory containing `alidist`, and you have Graphviz installed on your system, you can simply run:

-    aliDeps O2 --outgraph graph.pdf
+    bitsDeps O2 --outgraph graph.pdf

 The example above generates a dependency graph for the package `O2`, and saving the results to a PDF file named `graph.pdf`.
 This is what the graph looks like: